Pew Internet’s research on the role of libraries in users’ lives and in their communities in the digital age

 - Report: E-book Reading Jumps; Print Book Reading Declines (2012)

 - Main report: Library Services in the Digital Age (2013)

 - Report: Parents, Children, Libraries, and Reading (2013)

 - Report: Younger Americans’ Library Habits and Expectations (2013)

-Additional material on the role of libraries in the life of special populations will be issued in the late summer of 2013, focusing on lower-income users, minorities, rural residents, and senior citizens.
+Additional material on the role of libraries in the life of special populations will focus on lower-income users, minorities, rural residents, and senior citizens.

 A typology of who does – and does not – use libraries

-This research would be built around a large national phone survey designed to yield a consumer segmentation of the library patron “marketplace” oriented around users’ needs, experiences, and their sense of the opportunities that libraries provide.
-The typology would be organized around three broad lines of inquiry:
+This research is built around a large national phone survey designed to yield a consumer segmentation of the library patron “marketplace” oriented around users’ needs, experiences, and their sense of the opportunities that libraries provide.

-A second report from these findings will be a portrait of “emerging” library users – those ages 16-24 in late winter/early spring 2014.
+Additional report from these findings will include a portrait of “emerging” library users – those ages 16-24 – and an analysis of Americans’ information habits (early spring 2014).